 But Jesus does not want to be, he cannot be the kind of earthly king they want.
-He does not want to be made an earthly king.
+He will not be an earthly king.
 He will only be the right kind of king, and only in his right time.
 Well, his time has come.
-Within five days, he will be captured, tried unjustly, crucified, dead, and buried.
+Within five days, he will be taken prisoner, tried unjustly, crucified, dead, and buried.
 That certainly does not look like the ruling of a king.

 Today they welcome him as a king, not understanding what kind of king he really is.
 Today he is accepting their praise.
 But he will not be deterred in completing his work.
-He knows what he must do and Luke had written previously "As the time approached for him to be taken up to heaven, Jesus resolutely set out for Jerusalem."
-(Luke 9:51) Jesus is steadfast in accomplishing his mission, his calling on earth.
+He knows what he must do.

-Now his time is come.
+Now his time has come.
 He must finish his work.
-He must show himself the king over sin, death, and the power of the devil.
+He must show himself to be the king over sin, death, and the power of the devil.
 But first he must be punished for sin, for all sin of all mankind.
 First he must die, for that is the punishment God demanded for sin.
-One week from this day, his power will be revealed as king over death and Satan and all his power.
+One week from this day, his power will be revealed as king over death and Satan and all Satan's power when he comes back to life.

 Notice how they praise him: Hosanna!
 "Blessed is the King of Israel!"
-From Matthew: "Say to the Daughter of Zion, 'See, your king comes to you, gentle and riding on a donkey, on a colt, the foal of a donkey."
-(Matthew 21:5) From Luke: "Blessed is the king who comes in the name of the Lord!"
+From Matthew's Gospel: "Say to the Daughter of Zion, 'See, your king comes to you, gentle and riding on a donkey, on a colt, the foal of a donkey."
+(Matthew 21:5) From Luke's Gospel: "Blessed is the king who comes in the name of the Lord!"
 "Peace in heaven and glory in the highest!"
-(Luke 19:38) From Mark: "Blessed is the coming kingdom of our father David!"
-"Hosanna in the highest!""
-(Mark 11:10) And from John: "They took palm branches and went out to meet him, shouting, 'Hosanna!'
+(Luke 19:38) From Mark's Gospel: "Blessed is the coming kingdom of our father David!"
+"Hosanna in the highest!"
+(Mark 11:10) And from John's Gospel: "They took palm branches and went out to meet him, shouting, 'Hosanna!'
 'Blessed is he who comes in the name of the Lord!"
 (John 12:13)

 The people really didn't recognize how true their words were.
 He came humbly and gently, submitting to the will of his heavenly Father that he must suffer and die.
 But this parade into Jerusalem is not the way a king should enter the city and be greeted!
 So should they be surprised at the kind of king he turned out to be?

-Many of the people thought the restoration of the kingdom of David and Solomon would finally come.
+Many of the people thought the physical restoration of the kingdom of David and Solomon would now come.
 But that was not to be.
 Jesus is the king of a spiritual kingdom, not an earthly kingdom.

 The prophecy of what happened on this day was spoken centuries earlier when Zechariah wrote "Rejoice greatly, O Daughter of Zion!
 Shout, Daughter of Jerusalem!
 See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey."
-(Zechariah 9:9) Their words come from places like Psalm 118: "Blessed is he who comes in the name of the LORD.
+(Zechariah 9:9) The words of the people come from places like Psalm 118: "Blessed is he who comes in the name of the LORD.
 From the house of the LORD we bless you."
 (Psalms 118:26)